 4. Plan Your Foods

-“If you fail to plan, then you are planning to fail” this maxim still holds true whether you are the CEO of a 500-Fortune company or you are just a regular Joe (or Jane) trying to have some control over your diet and nutrition choices.
+“If you fail to plan, then you are planning to fail” this maxim still holds true whether you are the CEO of a 500-Fortune company or just a regular Joe (or Jane) trying to build healthy eating habits.

 5. Eat More Fiber